lowRISC/opentitan/hw/ip/entropy_src/README.md

 The thresholds for these tests should be chosen to achieve a low false-positive rate (&alpha;) given a conservative estimate of the manufacturing tolerances of the PTRNG noise source.
 The combined choice of threshold and window size then determine the false-negative rate (&beta;), or the probability of missing statistical defects at any particular magnitude.

-When the IP is disabled by clearing the `ENABLE` bit in {{< regref "CONF" >}}, all heath checks are disabled and all counters internal to the health checks are reset.
+When the IP is disabled by clearing the `ENABLE` bit in {{#regref entropy_src.CONF }}, all heath checks are disabled and all counters internal to the health checks are reset.

 In order to compensate for the fact our tests (like *all* realistic statistical tests) have finite resolution for detecting defects, we conservatively use 2048 bits of PTRNG noise source to construct each 384 bit conditioned entropy sample.
 When passed through the conditioning block, the resultant entropy stream will be full entropy unless the PTRNG noise source has encountered some statistical defect serious enough to reduce the raw min-entropy to a level below 0.375 bits of entropy per output bit.